 You are required to meet the standards set out in the pet shop licence conditions listed below:

 Pet vending model conditions (word 29kb opens in new window)

-If you would like further advice about the condition requirements please contact the licensing team, by using one of the following ways:
+If you would like further advice about the condition requirements you can email the licensing team:

 If your premise meets the required standard, your pet shop licence will be granted and a licence will be forwarded to you shortly.